Propeller (Guided by Voices album): Background

 Conceived initially by Robert Pollard as a farewell album in the face of years of obscurity and mounting debt, the album ended up "propelling" the band to a higher-profile status and influence, affording a lasting position in the indie rock canon.

 While significant portions were recorded in a professional recording studio (though later to be "lovingly fucked with" by Mike "Rep" Hummel, of Mike Rep and the Quotas), the album is notable for being the first of the band's albums to make extensive use of 4-track cassette and lo-fi recording techniques as an aesthetic unto itself.
 Songs are frequently punctuated by unexpected blasts of noise, awkward tape edits, sped-up or slowed-down vocal or instrumental parts, and other sonic bric-a-brac.
 An interesting result of this technique is the intro to the album's opening track, "Over the Neptune/Mesh Gear Fox".
 What appears to be the sound of a band taking the stage before a throng of thousands of fans chanting "G-B-V!
 G-B-V!" was actually created by Guided by Voices in the studio (the band had not played live in years, and never to more than a handful of people at the time of recording).
 Nevertheless, the inclusion of this clip ensured the canonization of the "G-B-V!" chant, heard at essentially every Guided by Voices concert thereafter, and the entire opening sequence was faithfully recreated at the band's final show before temporarily disbanding in 2004.
 It has been mainly used during encores at their shows.

 Lyrics and music

-The first song on the album, "Over the Neptune/Mesh Gear Fox" is one of GBV's longest songs to this date with a playing time of 5:41.
+The first song on the album, "Over the Neptune/Mesh Gear Fox" is one of GBV's longest songs to date with a runtime of 5:41.